 In 2022, SWISS became the first passenger airline in the world to deploy the new AeroSHARK aircraft skin technology to further reduce carbon dioxide emissions and fuel consumption in flight operations.
 By applying a total of 950 square meters of AeroSHARK riblet film to the fuselage and engine nacelle surfaces of a Boeing 777, fuel savings of approximately 1.1 percent can be achieved.
 This reduces annual fuel consumption by more than 4,800 metric tons and the total annual carbon dioxide emissions of the SWISS Boeing 777 fleet by up to 15,200 metric tons - equivalent to the amount emitted by some 87 long-haul flights from Zurich to Mumbai.

 On February 3, 2023, the world's first cargo aircraft, a Boeing 777 freighter operated by Lufthansa Cargo, took off with the AeroSHARK film.
 Extrapolated to the entire 777 fleet, this means an annual saving of more than 4,000 tons of kerosene and almost 13,000 tons of CO2 emissions, which corresponds to around 53 individual cargo flights from Frankfurt to Shanghai.

 The riblet technology can be adapted to all kinds of aircraft with a similar effect; hence Lufthansa Technik already plans to certify it for additional surfaces and aircraft types in the near future.

-SWISS is to become the first passenger airline in the world to take advantage of the new AeroSHARK aircraft skin technology to further reduce the carbon dioxide emissions and the fuel consumption of its flight operations.
+SWISS is the first airline in the world to use the innovative AeroSHARK technology in its passenger services, further reducing its CO2 emissions and fuel consumption.